SirajCse/block-editor-search-replace-universal/README.md

 ## 🎯 Description

-Elevate your editing experience with the **Block Editor Search & Replace** plugin!
+Elevate your editing experience with the **Block Editor Search & Replace Universal** plugin!

 Designed to seamlessly integrate into WordPress, this plugin enables quick, intuitive search and replace functionality for text, images, or links directly in the Block Editor – with full support for the Classic Editor too.